-Resource Area Current PM&E Proposed PM&E Capital Costs of Proposed PM&E O&M Costs of Proposed PM&E can take place to protect cultural and historic resources and provide stewardship to these resources.
-Recreational Day-Use Site Resources Construction (completed in 1992) and maintenance of the existing recreation site consisting of the following: a paved parking area, five picnic tables, a grassy area, fishing access to the Weber River downstream of the dam, fishing access to the forebay with a handicapped-accessible platform, and a portable toilet that is available on a seasonal basis REC-1: Continue to maintain the existing Weber Recreation Site, but with modifications outlined below. \$0 Included in O&M costs in Table 4 3, above Interpretive Signs at Recreation Site Signs are posted and include required FERC Form 80 signage, site rules and regulations, and some additional interpretive signage.
+Resource Area Existing PM&E Proposed PM&E Capital Costs of Proposed PM&E O&M Costs of Proposed PM&E and historic resources and provide stewardship to these resources.
+Recreational Day-Use Site Resources Construction (completed in 1992) and maintenance of the existing recreation site consisting of the following: a paved parking area, five picnic tables, a grassy area, fishing access to the Weber River downstream of the dam, fishing access to the forebay with a handicapped-accessible platform, and a portable toilet that is available REC-1: Continue to maintain the existing Weber Recreation Site, but with modifications outlined below. \$0 Included in O&M costs in Table 4, above on a seasonal basis Interpretive Signs at Recreation Site Signs are posted and include required FERC Form 80 signage, site rules and regulations, and some additional interpretive signage.
 REC-2: Coordinate with USFS, UDWR, TU, UDWQ, FWS, and AW on improved interpretive signage; include potential for improved technology to include a code that is scan-able and that links to flow information (REC-3).
-Install signage instructing visitors on dog waste protocol and provide dog waste bags for disposal. \$15,000 \$25,000 Website Outreach N/A REC-3: Create a web-page hosted and maintained by PacifiCorp (linked on both the Corporate web site and the Project web site) indicating approximate bypass reach flows (program subtracts generation flow from USGS gage site flow and posts it to website)-when minimum streamflow only, the calculated number will be replaced by the phrase "minimum streamflow of approximately 50 cfs or inflow" to eliminate the risk of showing a \$20,000 \$0
+Install signage instructing visitors on dog waste protocol and provide dog waste bags for disposal. \$15,000 \$25,000 Website Outreach N/A REC-3: Create a webpage hosted and maintained by PacifiCorp (linked on both the Corporate web site and the Project web site) indicating approximate bypass reach flows (program subtracts generation flow from USGS gage site flow and posts it to website)-when minimum streamflow only, the calculated number will be replaced by the phrase "minimum streamflow of approximately 50 cfs or inflow" to eliminate the risk of showing a calculated flow that could be less than the minimum for that period. \$20,000 \$0